trailsjs/trailpack-tasker/README.md

 module.exports = class VideoEncoder extends Task {

   /**
-   * "payload" is the message from RabbitMQ, and contains all the information
+   * "message" is the message from RabbitMQ, and contains all the information
    * the worker needs to do its job.
-By default, sets this.payload and this.app.
+By default, sets this.message and this.app.
    *
-   * @param payload.videoFormat
+   * @param message.body.videoFormat
-   * @param payload.videoBuffer
+   * @param message.body.videoBuffer
    */
-  constructor (app, payload) {
+  constructor (app, message) {
-    super(app, payload)
+    super(app, message)
   }

   /**